 The non-IPM (ptnonipm) sector contains all NEI point sources not included in the IPM (ptipm) sector except for the offshore oil and day-specific fire emissions.
 For the most part, the ptnonipm sector reflects the non-EGU component of the NEI point inventory; however, as previously discussed, it is likely that some small low-emitting EGUs that are not reflected in the CEMs database are present in the ptnonipm sector.
 The ptnonipm sector contains a small amount of fugitive dust PM emissions from vehicular traffic on paved or unpaved roads at industrial facilities or coal handling at coal mines.
-In previous versions of the platform, these emissions were reduced prior to input to SMOKE.
-However, in this platform the reduction is not made because of a new methodology used to reduce PM dust based on gridded meteorological data.
+In previous versions of the platform, we would reduce these emissions prior to input to SMOKE.
+However, in this platform the reduction is not made because of a new methodology used to reduce PM dust.